Igor Mitoraj's "Fall of Icarus" sculpture in Agrigento, photo 2024, Julia Piechna

 The location of the sculpture in the Valley of the Temples in Agrigento is no coincidence.
 It is one of the most impressive archaeological sites in the world, a UNESCO World Heritage Site.
 It houses the monumental remains of ancient Greek temples that were dedicated to various gods.
 Situated there in 2011, on the occasion of an exhibition of works by Igor Mitoraj, and subsequently donated to the city, it has permanently (?) inscribed its location, but decontextualising it visually.
 This change, which could have been explained by the temporary exhibition - as we can read in critical statements - becoming permanent, raises a certain concern as to its legitimacy.
 Hence the voices that have been appearing for years indicating that it should be moved to another location.

 "The Fall of Icarus" can be read as a reminder of the fall of great civilisations, just like the ancient ruins in the midst of which the sculpture is placed.
 Like ancient Greece and, in part, Rome, whose temples and statues survive only as fragments of their former glory, Icarus becomes a symbol of what passes with time.
 However, there is also no shortage of voices saying that this monumentality, especially in this place, is overwhelming, reversing the order of the place, making the ancient ruins merely a background for the present.
 Critics of Mitoraj's sculptures emphasise that although they cannot be denied artistic craftsmanship, beauty, or perhaps just showy prettiness, they are primarily geared towards the spectacular.
 Particularly in the world of ancient ruins, they become 'garden dwarves', but stripped of their - in their own way charming - immediacy.
-They are accused of becoming more of an escape "into meaning", somehow comfortable in their generality as a reflection on the human being rather than addressing issues of much greater relevance to the present day.
+They are accused of becoming more of an escape 'into meaning', somehow comfortable in their generality as a reflection on the human being, rather than addressing issues of much greater contemporary relevance.

 Related persons: